platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 During deployment, the logs from the Platform.sh API are displayed in your terminal so you can monitor progress.
 To stop the display of the logs **without interrupting the deployment**, use `CTRL+C` in your terminal.
-To go back to displaying the logs, run `symfony activity:log`.
+To go back to displaying the logs, run `symfony cloud:activity:log`.

 {{< /note >}}